vishaltelangre/gaana-dl/README.md

 The OPTIONS are:
   -u    Playlist URL (Required).
-  -a    Absolute path to AdobeHDS.php script (Required if HDS_SCRIPT_PATH environment vairable is not defined).
   -d    Destination directory path where all the tracks will be downloaded.
       By Default, it will download in the current directory only.
   -h    Show this usage help.